Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 The below highlights the work that has already taken place within each of the business areas highlighted within the above.

-There are also new supply chain objectives for financial year 2022/2023 which demonstrates our ongoing commitment to mitigating any business risk relating to Slavery and human trafficking.
+There are also new supply chain objectives for financial year 2023/2024 which demonstrates our ongoing commitment to mitigating any business risk relating to slavery and human trafficking.

 Key highlights of the work we have undertaken so far in reducing the risk of any slavery and human trafficking within our supply chain are set out below:

-During financial year 2022/2023, we will deliver the following objectives which will further enhance the systems and controls that are already in place to ensure that Modern Slavery is not taking place within our supply chain:
+During financial year 2023/2024, we have delivered the following objectives which will further enhance the systems and controls that are already in place to ensure that modern slavery is not taking place within our supply chain:

-• Ensure that further members of the procurement team undertake specific training related to modern slavery and human trafficking in supply chains.
+• Further members of the procurement team have undertaken specific training related to modern slavery and human trafficking in supply chains.

 Key highlights of the work we have undertaken so far in reducing the risk of any slavery and human trafficking within our employment and recruitment procedures is set out below.